 “Got enough cameras there, Andy?”
-Tony asked sarcastically as he fiddled listlessly with the strap on his headlamp.
-Surprisingly, Andy only seemed to have two cameras today; one was swinging from his belt loop and the other he clutched in his hand.
+Tony asked sarcastically as he fiddled with the strap on his headlamp.
+Surprisingly, Andy only seemed to have two cameras today; one was swinging from his belt loop and the other was clutched in his hand.
 Andy looked up from taking endless photos of the wall to scowl at Tony.

-“Yeah, why?” he retorted.
+“Yeah, why?”
+He retorted.
 “My box with all the other cameras in it went missing while we were filming the tour.”
 Andy looked accusingly to the right, past Tony.
 “Jean, what the hell’s the matter with you?”

 “You can be tactless at times, Dave,” Tony had said after his friend had sloped back, defeated.